MicrosoftDocs/dynamics-365-project-operations/articles/pro/sales/mapping-projects-tasks-contract-line-sales.md

 All the other phases in your project work breakdown structure (WBS) can be associated to the time and material-based contract line.

-## Associate tasks to project-based contract lines
+## Associate tasks to project contract lines

 Tasks can be associated to contract lines from the **Chargeable Tasks** tab on the **Contract Line** page or from the **Task Billing** tab on the **Project** page.